Call4Cloud | MMP-C | Autopilot | Device Preparation

 A Guide to Recognizing Your Post Authentication Actions

-LAPS everywhere!!!!
+LAPS (local administrator password solution) is everywhere!!!!
 This time I am deep-diving into the wonders of the Post Authentication Actions (PAA) and what is actually happening (or maybe not happening) when you try to authenticate yourself with the managed account.

 1. Introduction